corda/corda-docs-portal/content/en/platform/corda/4.12/enterprise/node-upgrade-notes.md

 ## Step 8: Create legacy folders

-When upgrading to 4.12 and the network contains a mix of 4.12 and pre-4.12 nodes you must create a `legacy-contracts` folder and, if required, a `legacy-jars` folder.
+When upgrading to 4.12 and the network contains a mix of 4.12 and pre-4.12 nodes, you must create a `legacy-contracts` folder and, if required, a `legacy-jars` folder.
 See [Corda Enterprise Edition 4.11 to 4.12 upgrade guide]({{< relref "upgrade-guide.md" >}}) for details.

 ## Step 9: Start the node